Salinas River Channel

 Permits for the remaining 82 miles of river channel maintenance were secured in October 2016; this involves extensive flood modeling of the river channel and vegetation mapping.
 While limited work was performed in Fall 2016, there is an opportunity to complete more river channel work in 2017.

 Flooding potential enhanced by vegetation and sediment

-We now have a streambed choked with sand and plants, many of which are now stressed or dying due to the drought, and landowners are prevented from maintaining and protecting their own land (yes, landowners here actually own the riverbed itself, unlike other rivers in California).
+We now have a streambed choked with sand and plants, and landowners are prevented from maintaining and protecting their own land (yes, landowners here actually own the riverbed itself, unlike other rivers in California).
 Trash removal from the river channel cannot be accomplished without the violating envirnmental restrictions for access and accidental removal of vegetation.
 What should have been a continuous operation performed each year by the landowners and farm operators has now become a river impeded by its own sediment and vegetation.

 Circumstances are far different now for farmland that becomes flooded; due to food safety requirements, production cannot resume until extensive tests are completed to ensure that no pathogens remain in the soil or water supply.
 This will fallow farmland for considerable periods of time, meaning many months.

 And it’s not just landowners along the river who will lose property (read: topsoil) if we have a flood.
 Municipalities along the valley have facilities for waste water treatment, domestic water systems, and parks along the river that are in jeopardy of being washed away if a flood event does occur.
 If the river does breach its streambed in one area, water could travel miles downriver before it were to rejoin the main river flow due to its meandering nature.
 Streambed course alterations would be permanent and the loss of other infrastructure, such as bridges, is quite possible, similar to what we experienced in the 1995 flood.